 The student workbook is used throughout the lessons, but it is entirely dependent upon the instruction by the parent or teacher.
 While it has word lists, sentences, and stories to read, it also has graphic organizers, pages for writing from dictation, fluency drills, and games.
 At various points, the online teacher manual will direct you to do a progress check using assessments toward the back of the student workbook.

 The sample lesson on the publisher’s website shows how the program works using each component.
 This is a great way to get a quick overview of the program in just a couple of minutes.

-In the online teacher manual, each module leads you step-by-step through the three units on a particular skill.
-For example, there are three units each for lessons on short a and short i.
-While you can move around within a module, once you move to the next module, the only way to go back is to go the end of a unit and click on “Previous Unit.”
+In the online teacher manual, each module leads you step by step through the three lessons on a particular skill.
+For example, there are three lessons each on short a and short i.
+While you can move around within a module, once you move to the next module, the only way to go back is to go the end of a lesson and click on “Previous Unit.”
 However, the parent or teacher will probably have become familiar enough with the material that he or she can quickly review a concept that was covered earlier without having to find the original lesson.

 The Pride Reading Program can easily be taught by parents or teachers without any preparatory training.
 Lessons are so detailed and thorough that whoever is teaching can simply follow the lesson plans.
 This type of thorough instruction coupled with multi-sensory learning activities can be especially helpful for children with learning difficulties.
 However, because it is so thorough, children who grasp reading concepts quickly might find it excessively repetitive, so it might not be a good fit for those children.
 While the cost for Pride Reading is higher than other popular Orton-Gillingham programs used by homeschoolers, Pride Reading is the easiest to use.